RULE NO. 13: Instant Replay

 Section II—Reviewable Matters

-- If the shot was timely, whether the shooter committed a boundary line violation or the ball touched out-of-bounds prior to entering the basket.
-(For purposes of this review, the official would look only at the position of the shooter’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot.)
+- Whether the shooter committed a boundary line violation or the ball touched out- of-bounds prior to entering the basket.
+(For purposes of this review, the official will look only at the position of the shooter’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot.)

 - Whether the shot clock expired before the ball left the shooter’s hand.